Vortex F5 Ultra High Speed Precision Carver

 How fast do other tools go?
 There are some tools on the market advertising their tool goes 400,000 RPM.
 We took brand new competitor's tool on the market and connected to the recommended air pressure.
 With a magnetic testing bur for measuring RPM inserted into the turbine, the measured speed of all tools tested were less than 400,000 RPM.
 Here are the testing results.

 We are frequently asked if an air brush compressor will work with our Vortex F5 carvers.
 The answer is no because they do not meet the CFM requirement.
-There are cheap compressors available at Lowes and Home Depot that will work, but they are extremely loud requiring ear protection.
+There are cheap compressors available at Lowes and Home Depot, but they are extremely loud requiring ear protection.
 We've seen air compressors pushing 130db!